What is a mechanical ventilator?

-The main purpose for using a mechanical ventilator is to allow the patient time to heal.
-Usually, as soon as a patient can breathe effectively on his or her own, he or she is taken off the mechanical ventilator.
+The main purpose of a mechanical ventilator is to allow the patient time to heal.
+Usually, as soon as a patient can breathe effectively on their own, they are taken off the mechanical ventilator.

-The caregivers will perform a series of tests to check the patient's ability to breathe on his or her own.
-When the cause for the breathing problem is taken care of and the patient can breathe effectively on his or her own, he or she is taken off the mechanical ventilator.
+The caregivers will perform a series of tests to check the patient's ability to breathe on their own.
+When the cause for the breathing problem is improved and it is felt that the patient can breathe effectively on their own, they are taken off of the mechanical ventilator.

 Who are the caregivers who take care of the patient on a mechanical ventilator?

-- Nurse Practitioner: The nurse practitioner helps the doctor evaluate the patient and write orders for therapy that will help the patient get better.
-Nurse practitioners in the critical care areas are specially trained in the care of patients with artificial airways who are connected to mechanical ventilators.
+- Nurse practitioner: The nurse practitioner helps the doctor evaluate the patient and write orders for therapy.
+Nurse practitioners in critical care areas are specially trained in the care of patients who are connected to mechanical ventilators.

 - Registered nurse: The registered nurses taking care of patients on mechanical ventilation have received special training in the care of these patients.